Endurance in Basketball

 A basketball player’s overall work capacity is a result of not only work performed aimed at building running conditioning but also a measure of total work (specific and non-specific) performed during the off season and season.
 In other words, everything counts.
 The overall volume of speed work counts, the volume of strength weights counts, core work counts.

 I must mention that transfer of training is a concept whose many aspects have not been scientifically studied.
-How does one measure the effect of combined annual volume of speed, power, strength, core work on endurance in a certain game?
+How does one measure the effect of the combined annual volume of speed, power, strength, core work on endurance in a certain game?
 Especially when, as mentioned above, the endurance was not easily measured to begin with.
 Maybe the best way of explaining it would be to use the term coined by the great coach Charlie Francis “organism strength”.
-We know that there is a transference effect between certain exercise e.g. power snatch increases vertical jump by a certain amount.
+We know that there is a transference effect between certain exercises e.g. power snatch increases vertical jump by a certain amount.
 This is almost self-evident because it is obvious that the musculature involved, sequencing and velocities are similar between the two movements.
-But from real life we also know that an increase in performance in one exercise can enhance performance in a seemingly unrelated exercise.
+But from real life, we also know that an increase in performance in one exercise can enhance performance in a seemingly unrelated exercise.
 For example, an improved bench press will have a certain amount of transfer to sprinting even though the maximum strength in the involved muscle groups has nothing to do with the movement of the arms in sprinting.
 So how does transfer of training relate to basketball endurance?
 Simply, a body conditioned to a high workload via GPP means will have a higher potential to tolerate bigger specific loads later during the SPP, not to mention break down less and stay fresh for longer during the season.

 A well-structured GPP has three things.
 One, work directed at improving relevant qualities that will make the athlete a better basketball player.
 Two, the work is vertically integrated, which means all the qualities are present all the time just in varying volumes.
 And three, there is nonspecific work present, aimed at organism strength development.
-For example, I saw strongman circuits (which would have been considered sacrilegious 10 years ago) put to very good use when I visited University of Wisconsin that made me a fan ever since.
+For example, I saw strongman circuits (which would have been considered sacrilegious 10 years ago) put to very good use when I visited the University of Wisconsin that made me a fan ever since.
 The overall volume of work in the GPP should be kept high while taking care not to overstress the CNS.

 Why am I making a such big deal out of this?
 Because we are moving towards a trend where in the off-season recovery and regeneration are becoming everything.
 “My body needs to rest for at least a month” is a very common phrase these days (this month is often followed by another month of not doing much) and I see too many coaches compromising in these situations, watering down the training to cater to these new conditions.
 Players should know that changing the direction of training away from competitive basketball will help them regenerate as well as make them better.